-- Click Setup ➤ App Setup ➤ Create ➤ Objects
+- Navigate to Setup ➤ App Setup ➤ Create ➤ Objects.

-Step 6 of 6 - accept default, click "Save" button
+Step 6 of 6 - Accept default.
+Click Save.

 Just like using S-Docs with other objects, you need to place an S-Docs button on the record detail page layout.
 Users click the button to initiate creating a document from the record detail page.

-- Go to Setup ➤ App Setup ➤ Create ➤ Objects
+- Navigate to Setup ➤ App Setup ➤ Create ➤ Objects.

-- From the custom object definition page, scroll down to “Custom Buttons and Links” related list, and click on the “New” Button
+- From the custom object definition page, scroll down to the “Custom Buttons and Links” related list, and click on the New button.

-*Note: If you are using S-Docs with an object within another AppExchange managed package – your button syntax should include the entire object API name that includes the domain (e.g. package__ChangeToYourCustomObj__c).
-Note that that double underscores are used throughout.
+*Note: If you are using S-Docs with an object within another AppExchange managed package, your button syntax should include the entire object API name that includes the domain (e.g. package__ChangeToYourCustomObj__c).
+Note that double underscores are used throughout.
 Your button syntax should therefore look similar to the following:

 - *Optional* You can have users save clicks by enabling the “One-Click” feature.
 Enabling this will bypass the document creation wizard.
-An administrator simply needs to change the button definition to include a list of preselected S-Docs template ids that will be automatically generated.
-Placing this button will let users create the all the documents encoded in the button without any additional interaction.
-The button syntax uses a parameter called “doclist”, which is followed by one or more template IDs to be auto-generated.
-Here is an example of the button syntax: (replace the highlighted values with your own template Ids):
+An administrator simply needs to change the button definition to include a list of pre-selected S-Docs template IDs that will be automatically generated.
+Placing this button will let users create all the documents encoded in the button without any additional interaction.
+The button syntax uses a parameter called “doclist,” which is followed by one or more template IDs to be auto-generated.
+Here is an example of the button syntax (replace the highlighted values with your own template Ids):

 - Click "Save"